Purdue-CS193-Spring-2019/lab-1-gilber58/index.md

 **~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~**

-##Here is a cute lil chunky hamster to brighten your day :SMILE:
+##Here is a cute lil chunky hamster to brighten your day :smile:

 ![Image](Cuteanimal.jpg)